repository-service-tuf/repository-service-tuf-cli/docs/source/guide/index.rst

     What is the Metadata expiration for the targets role?(Days) (365):
     What is the number of keys for the targets role?
 (2):
     What is the key threshold for the targets role signing?
 (1):
-    The role targets delegates paths to the bin role.
-See TUF Specification about Path Pattern for the paths pattern and the example.
+    The role targets delegate trust for all target files to 'bin-n' roles based on file path hash prefixes, a.k.a hash bin delegation.
+See TUF TAP 15 and the example.
     Show example [y/n] (y): y

                                                 Example: